 Dogs are responsible to a large degree for an infection known as toxocariasis.
 Children are more commonly infected by this infection as they are most likely to handle contaminated soil.
 Anyone who has walked in dog dirt knows how messy, smelly and unpleasant it is.
-Letting your dog foul in public areas is anti-social and totally unacceptable.
+Not cleaning up after your dog in public areas is anti-social and totally unacceptable and an offence.

 These dogs must also be lead by a person over the age of 16 and kept on a strong chain or lead not longer than 2 metres.

 Stray dogs will be taken by the dog warden to the dog pound where they must be kept for 5 days.